maroafenogho/unfold_dash/README.md

 # 🧭 Project Overview

-This Flutter project is structured around a **feature-first architecture** designed for clarity, scalability, and smooth performance.
+This Flutter project is structured for **clarity, scalability, and strong separation of concerns**.
+It leverages a **feature-first architecture** with clean layers, ensuring maintainability and clear data flow between presentation, application, domain, and data layers.
-It’s built to visualise biometrics data interactively while demonstrating thoughtful design, efficient state handling, and performance optimisation.

 ---

 ## 📂 Folder Structure